 - And—get this—all registered Democrats

-Chances are about 99% that you didn’t hear much about this lawsuit when it was filed a year ago, and haven’t heard a thing about it in the news lately.
+Chances are about 99% that you didn’t hear much about this lawsuit when it was filed in 2016, and never did hear much about it.

 When asked about the lawsuit, the DNC responds with Oh phooey to it all that silly finger-pointing, and insists their charter doesn’t have to actually be fair, that it’s all just a strong suggestion and not a promise.
 Seriously, this is their story.